valeriansaliou/vigil/README.md

 You can find the built binaries in the `./target/release` directory.

+Make sure you install the `libssl-dev` (ie. OpenSSL headers) before you compile Vigil.
+SSL dependencies are required for the HTTPS probes and email notifications.

 ### Configuration

 Use the sample [config.cfg](https://github.com/valeriansaliou/vigil/blob/master/config.cfg) configuration file and adjust it to your own environment.